davidgasquez/handbook/content/habits.md

 ## Themes

 To better accomplish positive life change, [give yourself a theme](https://youtu.be/NVGuFdX5guE).
 A theme will be easy to follow and will impact your daily actions.
+Without knowing where you want to go you just wonder.
 Resolutions give us the feeling of failure, themes gives us chances to apply them.
 A good theme can't fail.
 Just having a theme in your mind will change the way you think.
 You'll notice paths that weren't there before.
 Broad themes gives flexibility.
 Pick a broad directional idea that resonates with you and run with it.
 Themes can be as long or short as you need.
 These are some theme ideas:

 - Order
 - Simplicity